 Configure Agentless Desktop SSO with Registry Keys (deprecated)

-The steps in this topic apply to orgs that implemented the Early AccessEarly Access (EA) features are opt-in features that you can try out in your org by asking Okta Support to enable them.
-Additionally, the Features page in the Okta Admin Console (Settings > Features) allows Super Admins to enable and disable some EA features themselves. version of this feature prior to the 2019.09.0 release.
-That is, you implemented this feature before August 30th, 2019.
-If you are implementing this feature for the first time after September 1, 2019 (after 2019.09.0), refer to the instructions in Configure Agentless Desktop Single Sign-on - new implementations.
+This topic applies to orgs that implemented the Early AccessEarly Access (EA) features are opt-in features that you can try out in your org by asking Okta Support to enable them.
+Additionally, the Features page in the Okta Admin Console (Settings > Features) allows Super Admins to enable and disable some EA features themselves. version of agentless Desktop Single Sign-on (DSSO) prior to the 2019.09.0 release (August 30th, 2019 or earlier).
+If you are implementing this feature for the first time after September 1, 2019 (after 2019.09.0), see Configure a new Agentless Desktop Single Sign-on implementation.

-Traditionally, enabling Desktop SSO required deploying IWA agents.
+Traditionally, enabling Desktop SSOAn acronym for single sign-on.
+In a SSO system, a user logs in once to the system and can access multiple systems without being prompted to sign in for each one.
+Okta is a cloud-based SSO platform that allows users to enter one name and password to access multiple applications.
+Users can access all of their web applications, both behind the firewall and in the cloud, with a single sign in.
+Okta provides a seamless experience across PCs, laptops, tablets, and smartphones. required deploying IWA agents.
 Agentless desktop SSO eliminates the need to deploy IWA agents across Active DirectoryActive Directory (AD) is a directory service that Microsoft developed for the Windows domain networks.
 It is included in most Windows Server operating systems as a set of processes and services.
 Initially, Active Directory was only in charge of centralized domain management. domains to enable DSSO.
-This enables you to have no maintenance overhead and also removes the burden of worrying about High Availability as Okta handles the KerberosKerberos is a computer-network authentication protocol that works on the basis of tickets to allow nodes communicating over a non-secure network to prove their identity to one another in a secure manner. validation.
+This reduces your maintenance overhead and provides High Availability as Okta handles the KerberosKerberos is a computer-network authentication protocol that works on the basis of tickets to allow nodes communicating over a non-secure network to prove their identity to one another in a secure manner. validation.
 Diagram

 - Custom URL —